Power of data in quantum machine learning: Abstract

 \section{Abstract}

 The use of quantum computing for machine learning is among the most exciting prospective applications of quantum technologies.
-At the crux of excitement is the potential for quantum computers to perform some computations exponentially faster than their classical counterparts.
-However, a machine learning task where some data is provided can be considerably different than more commonly studied computational tasks.
-In this work, we show that some problems that are classically hard to compute can be predicted easily with classical machines that learn from data.
-We find that classical machines can often compete or outperform existing quantum models even on data sets generated by quantum evolution, especially at large system sizes.
-Using rigorous prediction error bounds as a foundation, we develop a methodology for assessing the potential for quantum advantage in prediction on learning tasks.
-We show how the use of exponentially large quantum Hilbert space in existing quantum models can result in significantly inferior prediction performance compared to classical machines.
-To circumvent the observed setbacks, we propose an improvement by projecting all quantum states to an approximate classical representation.
-The projected quantum model provides a simple and rigorous quantum speed-up for a recently proposed learning problem in the fault-tolerant regime.
-For more near-term quantum models, the projected versions demonstrate a significant prediction advantage over some classical models on engineered data sets in one of the largest numerical tests for gate-based quantum machine learning to date, up to 30 qubits.
+However, machine learning tasks where data is provided can be considerably different than commonly studied computational tasks.
+In this work, we show that some problems that are classically hard to compute can be easily predicted by classical machines learning from data.
+Using rigorous prediction error bounds as a foundation, we develop a methodology for assessing potential quantum advantage in learning tasks.
+The bounds are tight asymptotically and empirically predictive for a wide range of learning models.
+These constructions explain numerical results showing that with the help of data, classical machine learning models can be competitive with quantum models even if they are tailored to quantum problems.
+We then propose a projected quantum model that provides a simple and rigorous quantum speed-up for a learning problem in the fault-tolerant regime.
+For near-term implementations, we demonstrate a significant prediction advantage over some classical models on engineered data sets designed to demonstrate a maximal quantum advantage in one of the largest numerical tests for gate-based quantum machine learning to date, up to 30 qubits.